PrincetonUniversity/STELLOPT/NESCOIL.md

 ### Input Data Format

-The NSCOIL code takes an 'nescin.ext' file as input and optionally a similarly named 'bnorm.ext' file (as produced by the [BNORM](BNORM) code).
+The NESCOIL code takes an 'nescin.ext' file as input and optionally a similarly named 'bnorm.ext' file (as produced by the [BNORM](BNORM) code).
 If no 'bnorm.ext' file is found then it is assumed that the normal plasma field is zero (vacuum condition).
 The 'nescin' file has the following